 The grand entrance will lead you across the bridge and onto the 1 km long Republic Street.
 This stretches the full length of the city from the gate, all the way down to the Fort St Elmo at Valletta’s waterfront.

-If you want to take a quick detour on this self walking tour around Valletta then check out Hastings Garden.
+If you want to take a quick detour on this Valletta walking tour then check out Hastings Garden.

 Here you can grab a panoramic view of the coastal Maltese towns Floriana, Msida and Sliema.
 It also overlooks the Manoel Island and Marsamxett Harbour.